FastEndpoints/FastEndpoints/Src/Documentation/wiki/Pre-Post-Processors.md

 # post-processors

-post-processor pipeline behaviors are executed after your endpoint handler has completed it's work. they can be created similarly by implementing the interface **IPostProcessor<TRequest, TResponse>**:
+post-processors are executed after your endpoint handler has completed it's work. they can be created similarly by implementing the interface **IPostProcessor<TRequest, TResponse>**:

 ```csharp
 public class MyResponseLogger<TRequest, TResponse> : IPostProcessor<TRequest, TResponse>